What Is a Shelf Exam? Everything Medical Students Need to Know

 Over 70% of clerkship directors who award Honors use NBME subject exam scores to determine that designation.
 At most schools, you cannot earn an Honors grade without meeting a minimum shelf threshold, regardless of how strong your clinical performance was.

 So what is a good shelf exam score?
 Anything above the 70th percentile puts you in solid territory.
 The 90th percentile is the target for Honors across the board, and it's achievable with the right preparation.
-Research in Academic Medicine found that composite shelf scores correlated with Step 2 CK performance at r = 0.77 — the study habits that produce strong shelf scores build a strong Step 2 CK foundation simultaneously.
+Research in Academic Medicine found that composite shelf scores correlated with Step 2 CK performance at r = 0.77.
+That correlation is not a coincidence.
+The clinical reasoning you build through shelf prep is exactly what Step 2 CK tests at scale.
+Students who do the work rotation by rotation arrive at Step 2 prep with a genuine foundation.
+Students who cram and forget arrive with almost nothing.

 6. How to Prepare for Shelf Exams

 • UWorld is the single most important resource.
 Filter it into subject-specific "Shelf Review" mode.
-Start on Day 1 of the rotation, doing approximately 20 questions per day and spending at least as much time reviewing explanations as answering questions.
+Start on Day 1 of the rotation, doing approximately 20 questions per day.
+Spend at least as much time reviewing explanations as you do answering questions.
+That review time is where the learning actually happens.

 • Take NBME Clinical Mastery Series practice exams.
 Written by the same team that writes the real shelf, they predict your actual score within approximately 5 points.
-Take one midway through and another one week before the exam.
+Take one midway through the rotation to identify weak areas, and another one week before the exam to see where you actually stand.

 Common Mistakes to Avoid